-This application form is only for choral awards for entry in 2018/19.
+The application form for entry in 2022/23 is now open.
+The deadline for applying for a Choral Award is 1 September 2021.
 If you are looking for information on how to apply for undergraduate courses, please see our webpages on how to apply.

 Please note that candidates cannot apply for admission to both Oxford and Cambridge.
 If you apply for a choral award at Oxford you cannot also make an application to Cambridge.